cultuurnet/stoplight-docs-authentication/docs/user-access-token.md

 <!-- theme: success -->

 > ##### SDK
-> If you want, you can use the [Single-Page Application (SPA) SDK Libraries](https://auth0.com/docs/libraries#spa) provided by Auth0 to implement this flow.
+> If you want, you can use the [Single-Page Application (SPA) SDK Libraries](https://auth0.com/docs/libraries#spa) provided by Auth0 to implement this flow in frontend Javascript applications.
+Native applications can use the [Native and Mobile Application SDK Libraries](https://auth0.com/docs/libraries#native).

 ## Client requirements